DrRoad/numer.ai/README.md

-# NUMERAI
-# Artificial Intelligence for Financial Markets
+# Artificial Intelligence for Financial Markets.
+NUMERAI

 I though I'd share some of the fun (aka scripts) I've been having competing at NUMERAI using R and other open source tools.